Ukraine Vs. Russia With Dilyana Gaytandzhieva & Chase Geiser | OAP #74

 So I don't know what's happening in Ukraine.

-We just see footage uh from different sources.
+We just see footage from different sources.

 Now everything is blocked in Europe.

-So here in Europe we don't have any information from the Russian side.
+So here in Europe, we don't have any information from the Russian side.

-they do their best to judge what is propaganda, what is fake, what is not, and they uh discover that in some cases these are recycled videos and footage from for from Donbass from this area that that I told you.
+And they discovered that in some cases, these are recycled videos and footage from Donbass, from this area that I told you.

-So uh it is not Ukrainian victims, it is uh these are Russian victims.
+So it is not Ukrainian victims.

 So I don't know what is happening in Ukraine.

-I'm serious, I really have no idea what's happening in Ukraine, and no, none of us have any idea in Europe, nor in the United States.
+And none of us have any idea in Europe, nor in the United States.

-Only who is there can speak now?
+Only who is there can speak now what's happening.

-Why do you think it is that the United States and the West and Europe just in general?
+Why do you think it is that the United States and the West and Europe just in general, why is it that so many people are trying to cover for Ukraine?

-Geopolitics, it is uh very clear what's happening.
+Geopolitics, it is very clear what's happening.

-The United States, uh, probably the happiest in this situation is I mean, uh, from all players in power.
+The United States, probably the happiest in this situation is, I mean, from all players involved, this is the United States, because they got what they wanted.

-Now, North Stream, this is the uh gas pipeline project, it was terminated, uh, which means that uh the United States uh removed Russia as a gas supplier for Europe and main gas gas supplier, and now Europe will buy the more expensive uh American gas, uh, because this project was terminated.
+It was terminated, which means that the United States removed Russia as a gas supplier for Europe, main gas supplier, and now Europe will buy the more expensive American gas because this project was terminated.

-Uh Putin is demonized.
+Putin is demonized.

-I'm talking about now in the current situation.
+The politicians and war strategists in the United States I'm talking about now in the current situation.

 I don't know what is going to happen in the following months.